The Connection Practice is part of the Personal Practice

 Remember that out of the three brains (Reptilian, Limbic, Neocortex) the Limbic system is the one making our Life.
 Practicing what engages and stimulates this part of the brain will enhance your Life.

-Of course that brotherly love would dissolve as soon as they were back to base.
+Of course, that brotherly love would dissolve as soon as they were back to base in their respective platoons!

 Sudden Infant Death Syndrome is linked to the lack of Connection.

 — Lewis et al – General Theory of Love.

 In extreme cases, the child will die regardless of her health status for no apparent cause.
 She simply did not connect with Life.
 Survivors may be autistic or live within the Asperger syndrome spectrum.

 But most people end up having trust issues, feeling lonely, misunderstood, awkward, etc. and will manage daily life in some form of reclusion.
 Being overly extrovert is also a symptom of Limbic unbalance.

 But a minority had a harmonious early separation and grew up to be happy and fulfilling beings.

 The good news

 The good news is that Limbic apprenticeship never stops.
 The Mind is in constant renewal even if the brain stopped renewing nervous cells in adulthood.
 So it is possible to reeducate your own Limbic system to be more attuned to the World.